GozdeEBaran/gozdeeski-portfolio/README.md

 # Full-Stack Developer Portfolio

 A beautiful, modern, and responsive portfolio website.
-Built with clean HTML5, CSS3, and vanilla JavaScript.
+Built with clean HTML5, CSS3, and JavaScript.

 ## ✨ Features